oils-for-unix/oils/doc/index.md

 ## Preliminaries

 - [INSTALL](INSTALL.html).
 How do I install Oils?
-This text file is also in the tarball.
+This text file is also in the `oils-for-unix` tarball.
   - [Portability](portability.html)
 - [Getting Started](getting-started.html).
 How do I use the shell?
 - [FAQ on Documentation](faq-doc.html).  **Look here if you can't find